 Flight disruptions happen — how you respond to them is what sets you apart.
 TA Connections, the airline industry’s leading source for end-to-end operational management, offers digital solutions created to improve customer experience, reduce costs, and put you back in control.

 TA Disruption Hub is an automated, intelligent disruption management system that allows airlines to create a full resolution plan based on costs, federal regulations, and passenger criteria.

 TA Disruption Hub automates the front-end customer recovery journey.
-Customer satisfaction, regulatory constraints, and resolution costs are all considered and then a comprehensive disruption plan is communicated through a self-service portal that allows passengers to rebook flights, reserve hotels, process refunds, create vouchers or travel credits and all from a single white labeled self-service portal.
+Customer satisfaction, regulatory constraints, and resolution costs are all considered.
+Then a comprehensive disruption plan is communicated through a self-service portal that allows passengers to rebook flights, reserve hotels, process refunds, create vouchers or travel credits, and all from a single white-labeled self-service portal.